-The brain directly impacts how people react to taking drugs or alcohol.
-Over time, substance use will affect the brain, making it more difficult to stop.
-By understanding the brain science of addiction, you can recognize how much you need help to overcome your substance use problems or to get outside help from a treatment center like Harmony Hills for a loved one.
+By understanding the brain science of addiction, you can recognize how much you need help to overcome your substance use problems or get outside help from a treatment center like Harmony Hills for a loved one.

 How the Brain Science of Addiction Works

-Substance use changes how the brain works.
-For instance, studies that scan the brains of people struggling with addiction indicate changes to the physical structures of the brain.
+While any kind of drug use, illicit or medical, will affect how the brain works, consistent substance abuse will change how the brain works.
+For instance, studies that scan the brains of people struggling with addiction indicate changes to the brain’s physical structures.
 Sections of the brain most affected by substance use include the following:

 - Decision-making